 Problem

-The practical question teams struggle to answer is: what are users trying to be sure about right before they leave — and where does that hesitation happen?
+The key question is: what is the user trying to be sure about right before they leave?

 Related: onboarding drop-off ·core feature misunderstanding ·problem index ·relevance check